OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Advanced Cloud Provisioning Model
 -----------------------------------------------------------------------------

-The advanced provisioning model is an extension of the previous one where the cloud provider offers VDCs on demand.
+The advanced provisioning model is an extension of the previous one where the cloud provider offers VDCs on demand to projects, companies, departments or business units.
 Each VDC can define one or more users as VDC Admins.
 These admins can create new users inside the VDC, and also manage the resources of the rest of the users.
 A VDC Admin may, for example, shutdown a VM from other user to free group quota usage.

 These VDC Admins typically access to the cloud by using the VDC Admin View of Sunstone.